 - Loosen the bleed valve slightly.

-- Turn the steering wheel to the right and left as much as you can.
+- Turn the steering wheel to the right and left, from lock to lock, as much as you can.

 - Close the bleed valve.